klmmmv/thesis/chap3.md

 For system development, this can be seen as a contract for the developers, to ensure valid refined models of the initial meaning in the ground model.
 This is the connection between more abstract and more refined machines.

-## ASM Design

-The design activities consist of three steps [@boerger:asmchar]:

-- The ground model construction is a blueprint which captures the initial requirements.
-- The model refinement
-- Model change is a combination of the former two.

 ## The ground model